By JV Manglicmot

 The conference had two workshops.
 The first one employed a SWOT analysis (strengths, weaknesses, opportunities, and threats) for the HRDs.
 It is during that workshop that I learned where HRDs stand at the moment.
 As mentioned earlier, many threats against HRDs and their freedom of expression exist.
 However, I was able to understand that there are many opportunities and strengths as well.

 The second workshop solicited recommendations and proposals among HRDs.
 After a series of learning sessions, where do HRDs go now?
 What should HRDs do?
-There were a lot of ideas among those present.
 Some suggested to having more trainings, such as in communication, online safety, etc. There were calls to be more active in social media, to be brave and to continue to speak out.